notcraig/pelican-free-agent/README.md

 =========
-For more details, read [documentation](http://pelican.readthedocs.org)
+For more details, read the [documentation](http://pelican.readthedocs.org)